 ViewDS can protect SAML-based XACML access through XML digital signature security.
 XML digital signatures provide server authentication to the client (for example, PDP to PEP) and data integrity (signing) for communication between the PEP and the PDP (including PEP authentication).
+For information about the PEP and PDP, see the ViewDS Directory: Installation and Operations Guide.

-Authentication is via X.509 certificates and uses the same DSA certificate described previously for strong authentication.
+Authentication is through X.509 certificates and uses the same DSA certificate described previously for strong authentication.

-Enabling XML digital signatures requires the server key pair to be set up (see Strong authentication on page 112).
+Enabling XML digital signatures requires the server key pair to be set up (see Strong authentication on page 110).

-ViewDS support for XML digital signatures has been implemented according to the XML Signature Syntax and Processing Second Edition (2008) specification using the methods described in Section 5: SAML and XML Signature Syntax and Processing of the SAML Core Specification 2.0 (2005) with the following variation:
+ViewDS support for XML digital signatures conforms to the XML Signature Syntax and Processing Second Edition (2008) specification using the methods described in Section 5: SAML and XML Signature Syntax and Processing of the SAML Core Specification 2.0 (2005) with the following variation:

-• The KeyInfo element is always included in a signed response and contains either the X509Certificate or the X509SubjectName.
+The KeyInfo element is always included in a signed response and contains either the X509Certificate or the X509SubjectName.